I should perhaps start off with the question ‘why define an audience’. Depending on your niche, it may be very obvious who your target audience is.

 This is really well explained by Rick Mulready for Social Media Examiner on YouTube.
 (How to access Audience Insights has changed so use my navigation above to find it.)

 If you already have a customer base, it’s easy to ask them using a tool like Survey Monkey.
 You will already have enough knowledge to craft questions to find what brings them the most pain.

 You can also check Google Analytics to find out which pages and topics are your most popular to-date and so can dive deeper into those topics in future content.

 If you don’t have a customer base but you do have a strong interest in your niche (as you almost certainly do) you will already know some pain points.

-For example in the weight loss niche it could be how can you lose weight off a certain area, how to exercise when you live in a tiny space or how to lose weight and still eat tasty, filling meals.
+For example in the weight loss niche, it could be how can you lose weight in a certain area, how to exercise when you live in a tiny space or how to lose weight and still eat tasty, filling meals.

 For the make money online niche it could be that your greatest pain point is being able to get traffic to your blog, or how to find keywords in such a competitive niche (that is relevant for all competitive niches!).

 For the baby niche, the pain point could be how to get your baby to sleep through the night (that will be a common challenge for sure!), how to help a teething baby etc.